 HOW WE WORK

-Who is making decisions and how?
-Where the disconnects live between your board, your donors, and your program staff.
-What organizations in your portfolio are doing the real work, and whether they have what they need to sustain it.
-What your team believes about the communities you fund and how close those beliefs are to reality.
+We do not start with your strategic plan.
+We start with what is actually happening.
+Who makes decisions and how.
+Where your board, donors, and program staff are disconnected.
+Which organizations in your portfolio are doing the real work and whether they have what they need to sustain it.
+What your team believes about the communities you fund, and how close those beliefs are to reality.

 WHO THIS IS FOR

-Program officers who came up in the field and feel the pull of what they knew before the golden handcuffs got comfortable.
+This is for funders ready to be honest.
+Program officers who feel the pull of what they knew before the golden handcuffs got comfortable.
 Executives navigating boards that have not been in community in decades.
-New program staff who are already sensing the dysfunction but do not have language for it yet.
-Leadership teams that know the gap between their stated values and their actual practice is real and want help closing it.
+New staff already sensing the dysfunction without language for it yet.
+Leadership teams that know the gap between their values and their practice is real and want to close it.

 WHY GRANTS AND GRIT